About the VANISH

 How do VANISH systems work?

 Almost all VANISH system operations are controlled by the systems’ PLC (programmable logic controller).
-The PLC starts and stops pumps, monitors the treatment process and its LED screen displays instructions if the operator must perform a manual task, e.g. open or close a valve.
+The PLC controls the injection of treatment chemicals the duration of the treatment process and its LED screen displays information such as time to end of treatment.

-At the push of the AUTO button the VANISH 355 system’s sump pump is activated.
-If water is detected in the sump, the raw wastewater is pumped into the 500 gallon buffer tank.
+At the push of the AUTO button the VANISH system’s sump pump is activated.
+If water is detected in the sump, the raw wastewater is pumped into the treatment tank.
 The PLC and level sensors prevent the tanks from overflowing.

 While the wastewater is stirring, the pH probe monitors pH throughout the treatment process.
 If the pH is lower than required, dilute sodium hydroxide is precisely added to raise the pH to the optimum level for removal of metals.